elizabethJeudy/scrimba/README.md

 </div>
 ```

-##### and since this project was about working with onclick, using addEventListeners was not an option.
+##### With this, all 6 buttons worked however, only the home scoreboard was incrementing.
+Since this project was about working with onclick, using addEventListeners was not an option.
 The most logical solution for me (maybe not the most optimized) was the create functions for both home and guest boards.

 <a name="blackjack-game"></a>